genicsblog/genicsblog.com/_posts/gouravkhunger/2022-01-31-next-generation-hello-world-program.md

 #### The sleep function

 Before creating the threads, we need to create a function that would simulate 1 second delay.
-We will use this function to add 1 second delays whever we need to.
+We will use this function to add 1 second delays whenever we need to.

 ```java
 public static void sleep() {